edgorman/RecipeDex/README.md

 Add the SSH Target from your ssh config file
 ```

-Once SSH'd in, configure git with your email and name:
+SSH in and configure git with your email and name:
 ```
+vagrant ssh
 git config --global user.email "email@example.com"
 git config --global user.name "firstname lastname"
 ```

 ## Usage

-TODO
+See each subfolder for instructions on installation and usage.

 ## Deployment